HarryPaniccc/DnD/Session Notes/Vanguard/Vanguard Arc 6 - The Golden Age.md

 - Spy [[Doppelganger|Doppelganger]]
 - [[Thayan Orthodoxy]] Steward

 In addition, [[Tevis Einzbern]] desires to rebuild the Einzbern house and Kanan will need to help him find allies.
 See [[House Luthrand]].
+Tevis is spending significant effort trying to find patronage for [[Einzberns]], and build up the house allies.

 He will be asked to kill [[Lord Malgus Kraber]].